Responsive Nonprofit Moves Management

 Step 1: Donor Identification

-Who in your organization’s circle do you suspect has the capacity and interest to make a major gift?
+Who in your donor management software do you suspect has the capacity and interest to make a major gift?

 You can’t identify prospects without some criteria in place.
 You have to know what you’re looking for.
 What kind of signals will you seek out?
 Potential major donors are already in your CRM, so decide how you’ll identify them.